laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 ![curved-finished-edge](curved-finished-edge.jpg)

+I painted over the spots where I couldn't chip off the last bits of foam and tacky, and called it good.

 ![all-finished](all-finished.jpg)

-These tiles aren't really modular anymore, but it seemed like a worthy sacrifice.
+These tiles aren't really modular anymore, since they'll really only fit together in this configuration from now on, but it seemed like a worthy sacrifice.

 ![full-setup](full-setup.jpg)